 Medical Assistants work with:

-- Surgical and Diagnostics equipment such as ECG machines
+- Medical equipment such as x-ray and EKG machines

 - Lab samples and equipment